Back to Medals and Decorations of Israel

 Some of the campaign ribbons are still available in shops but finding the service ribbons (for acts done before the Independence of Israel) is much harder.
 Since these ribbons have become history, I present, where possible pictures of people wearing these ribbons.

-In 2007 the campaign ribbon for the Second Lebanon War was introduced, however only in enamel version.
+In 2007, the campaign ribbon for the Second Lebanon War was introduced; however, it was only available in an enamel version.
 This tin ribbon actually does not deserve the name ribbon but badge.
-Since then all new ribbons are metal badges.
+Since then, all new ribbons are metal badges.

-Besides the campaign ribbons for military conflicts, this site also presents the decorations to other security forces like the police, prison service and firefighting service.
+Besides the campaign ribbons for military conflicts, this site also presents decorations to other security forces, such as the police, the prison service, and the firefighting service.
 The decorations in the form of full-size medals are almost never worn on uniform.
-Instead of this only the ribbon of the decoration is worn.
+Instead of this, only the ribbon of the decoration is worn.
 No miniature version of the medals exists.

 Some samples of Israeli modesty in wearing military decorations and campaign ribbons

-India Army Chief General Deepak Kapoor and Israeli Chief of Staff Gabi Askenazi
+Indian Army Chief General Deepak Kapoor and Israeli Chief of Staff Gabi Ashkenazi

 U.S. Army Gen. Martin E. Dempsey, chairman of the Joint Chiefs of Staff and Israeli Chief of Staff Lt.
 Gen. Benny Gantz